franzxschmid/geometry/README.md

 # geometry
-To practice the Useage of Interfaces
+To practice the Usage of Interfaces